cjteeter/cjteeter.github.io/_posts/2019-11-21-picks-and-predictions-2019-review.md

 Thanks again, Bryce.

-Due to my low accuracy with these awards picks, I have wavered in my desire to continue making them, but this way of looking at things is much more forgiving and offers a new benchmark to compare against.
+My low number of correct selections with these awards picks had me wavering in my desire to continue making them, but this error-magnitude way of looking at things is much more forgiving and offers a new benchmark to compare myself against.
 So I think will keep at it.
-That, and combining this analysis with the 7/10 I posted in picking playoff teams reveals that 2019 was easily my best performance.

 --